xenloops/talk-dogfood-pipeline-cd/verify.md

 ### Overall process

+1. In development environment:
-1. Periodically create hash from pulled code and store it securely separately (with signature)
+   1. Create hash from pushed code and store it
-2. In CI part of pipeline:
+3. In CI part of pipeline:
     1. Pull copy of repo
     2. Hash pulled code when the build runs
     3. Compare hashes -- if same, continue
     4. Build code
-    5. Create hash from binary/runtime and store securely separately
+    5. Create hash from binary/runtime and store it
     6. Rest of pipeline work
 1. In CD part of pipeline:
     1. Get binary, runtime files (if needed)